 - 1/30 Issue Contract

-the Micro fabrication Lab had been revised, and now approximates the $3.5 million
+fabrication Lab had been revised, and now approximates the $3.5 million budget and

-budget and requires only Rooms 105 and 111 in the EPS Building, with a
+requires only Rooms 105 and 111 in the EPS Building, with a possibility of expanding

 Roberts Room 111 and EPS Room 110 comprise 25% of the total current ITC lab space on campus.
 The current result of sharing EPS Room 110 has been 88% time occupancy by the Computer Science Department and 12% time for ITC open lab use.
 Marley has told M. Oudshoorn, Computer Science Department Chair, that some Computer Science lab hours will have to be moved to the evening in order to make for daytime hours available for ITC open lab use.